umee-network/umee/docs/architecture/ADR-005-liquidation.md

     liquidationIncentive, closeFactor := GetLiquidationParameters(rewardDenom, borrowValue, collateralValue)
 ```

-The liquidation incentive is the bonus collateral received when a liquidator repays a borrowed position
+The liquidation incentive is a collateral bonus received when a liquidator repays a borrowed position
-(e.g. incentive=`0.2` means liquidator receives 120% the value of their repayment back in collateral).
+(e.g. incentive=`0.2` means liquidator receives 20% extra of the liquidated collateral).

-The close factor is the portion of a borrow position eligible for liquidation in this single liquidation event.
+The close factor is the maximum portion of a borrow position eligible for liquidation in a single liquidation event.

 See _Dynamic Liquidation Parameters_ section at the bottom of this document.